All photos me too, copyrighted

 - 004: fourth example of the tranche

 If correct, this would make it an original (pre-S) model – and only the fifth 34 ever produced (not counting the prototypes).
-This interpretation appears to be backed up by info I’d received at Rajlovac, stating that this machine is part of the type’s “null series” – in local parlance the name of any pre-series-production-but-not-prototype batch.
+This interpretation appears to be backed up by info I’d received at Rajlovac, stating that this machine is part of the type’s “null series” – in local parlance the name of any post-prototype, pre-series production batch.

 What is known for certain is that it had arrived to Bosnia in 1998, becoming VF-3601 soon after.
 Its history before and during that time remains unknown; indeed, the only Achtung, Skyhawk!-y info that’s fit to be printed is that it was retired with just around 100 hours on the clock – and that it’s M14 is retrofitted with magnetos from the newer M9F, indicating some work had been done on it prior to sale…